People's Freedom Party "For Russia without Lawlessness and Corruption"

 A number of Solidarity members have decided not to join the People's Freedom Party, including Garry Kasparov and his United Civil Front, saying that they do not want to participate in unfree elections and waste resources attempting to register an opposition party, which, in their opinion, is impossible.
 They are also on bad terms with some key members of the Democratic Choice.

-In 2011, the European Court of Human Rights that ruled the refusal to register the Republican Party of Russia was unlawful.
+In 2011, the European Court of Human Rights ruled that the refusal to register the Republican Party of Russia was unlawful.
 Since 5 May 2012, the Justice Ministry has restored the state registration of the Republican Party of Russia.
 On 16 June 2012 on 15th congress of the Republican Party of Russia, PARNAS members joined to RPR and the united democratic opposition party was renamed to Republican Party of Russia – People's Freedom Party (RPR-PARNAS).